PaulRouanet/ros2_control_bolt/ros2_control_bolt_tuto/Setup_Bolt.md

 # SETUP

-After you've been following the Start tutorial, you need to know how to setup Bolt, that will take you 3 steps :
+ After  having followed the Starting tutorial, you need to know how to setup Bolt, this will take you 3 steps :

 * Bolt skeleton
 * How to plug correctly Bolt